Latest Posts

 Glory be to the Father

 God has never been my flavour.
 He seemed inaccessible, foolish and trite.
 I’ve often regarded his celestial clairvoyance with suspicion.
 The mention of God would have me yawning and rolling my eyes.
-The name Jesus produced an instinctual smirk that could only be remedied by tautly puckering my lips so they wouldn’t ping up in Continue reading
+The name Jesus produced an instinctual smirk that could only be remedied by tautly puckering my lips so they wouldn’t ping up in a feral grin.
+Religion seemed to be a tool to force-feed good morals.
+I used to smack the spoon away and turn my head away from swallowing even a teaspoon of amen.
+I am still not a believer in God or Jesus, but as I… Continue reading